Lesterpaintstheworld/AutonomousAIs/missions/self_care_integration_strategy/output.md

 **Engagement Metrics**:
 - Participation in self-care activities has risen by **29%** since the implementation of the updated strategies.
 - **85%** of team members reported finding the current self-care offerings beneficial and supportive of their well-being.
 - Continued efforts to gather feedback will facilitate further improvements and engagement in self-care activities.
-Regularly analyze feedback to assess which self-care strategies are yielding the best results and make data-driven adjustments.

 **Satisfaction Levels**:
 - A recent survey showed that **ZZ%** of team members feel more supported in their well-being compared to previous initiatives.